lh3/minigraph/README.md

 ### <a name="prebuilt"></a>Prebuilt graphs

-Prebuilt human graphs in the rGFA format can be found at `ftp://ftp.dfci.harvard.edu/pub/hli/minigraph`.
+Prebuilt human graphs in the rGFA format can be found [at Zenodo][human-zenodo].

 ### <a name="algo"></a>Algorithm overview